Shiihon/MiniProject_group15/README.md

   - Employees who live farther away from the office may be more prone to attrition due to long commutes.
 This can lead to higher burnout or dissatisfaction, especially in jobs that are physically demanding.
   - Employees who have worked at the company for a longer time or who have been with the same manager for several years may experience stagnation or a lack of new challenges, which could influence their decision to leave.

+### For the clustering task of segmenting employees into meaningful groups
+- We got revealed two clear employee segments:
+ - Cluster 1: employees with shorter tenure, lower income and lower job levels.
+ - Cluster 2: more experienced employees with higher salaries and longer time at the company.
+- The observations from our clustering results revealed that employees in Cluster 1 may be at a higher risk of leaving due to limited compensation and career development.
+- Supporting this departments like Sales and HR had a larger share of Cluster 1 employees, pointing to possible retention challenges.

 ### What could be done for further improvement of the accuracy of the models?
 #### For the classification task of predicting employee attrition
 - To improve the Random Forest model, especially its ability to correctly identify employees likely to leave we could: